AlexMercedCoder/GuideToBecomingACoder/readme.md

 </summary>
 <p>

-Bash is the default shell environment in unix based systems (Mac and Linux).
-Windows is not unix based which is the primary reason we heavily discourage going through the course with a windows environment although there are several options on how to use your windows machine in the course.

 1. Install Xubuntu (https://xubuntu.org/) as a second operating on your machine (This is in my opinion the best option and a tutorial how to do so is here: https://www.lifewire.com/guide-to-installing-xubuntu-linux-2202075)

-2. Use Windows Subsystem for Linux to have a Linux environment in your windows install (here is a tutorial => https://www.windowscentral.com/install-windows-subsystem-linux-windows-10 keep in mind any WSL specific issues will be on you to troubleshoot throughout the course)
+2. Use Windows Subsystem for Linux to have a Linux environment in your windows install (here is a tutorial => https://www.windowscentral.com/install-windows-subsystem-linux-windows-10 )

-3. Install Xubuntu into a virtual machine using VirtualBox (tutorial: https://lmtools.com/setup-ubuntu-virtual-machine-in-windows-using-oracle-virtualbox warning this can slow depending on the resources you share with the virtual machine)
+3. Install Xubuntu into a virtual machine using VirtualBox (tutorial: https://lmtools.com/setup-ubuntu-virtual-machine-in-windows-using-oracle-virtualbox )

-4. Just use windows but install git-bash to have access to a bash shell in your windows file system, it's not exactly the same and will have minor differences along the way.
-I'll add a section later with tips if you decide not to go with option 1 which I HIGHLY recommend as the best option. (https://gitforwindows.org/)
+4. Just use windows but install git-bash to have access to a bash shell in your windows file system, it's not exactly the same and will have minor differences along the way. (https://gitforwindows.org/)

 </p>
 </details>

 ---

-You will be spending a lot of time in the course in the bash shell so getting familiar with how it works will make life much easier.
-So please watch the video below.
+Watch this video to understand how to use the Bash shell to export your file system.

 **VIDEO: INTRO TO BASH**